scrapy/scrapy/docs/topics/leaks.rst

 Responses, Item and Selector objects.

 To activate the ``trackref`` module, enable the :setting:`TRACK_REFS` setting.
-It only imposes a minor performance impact so it should be OK for use it, even in production environments.
+It only imposes a minor performance impact, so it should be OK to use it, even in production environments.

-Once you have ``trackref`` enabled you can enter the telnet console and inspect how many objects (of the classes mentioned above) are currently alive using the ``prefs()`` function which is an alias to the :func:`~scrapy.utils.trackref.print_live_refs` function::
+Once you have ``trackref`` enabled, you can enter the telnet console and inspect how many objects (of the classes mentioned above) are currently alive using the ``prefs()`` function which is an alias to the :func:`~scrapy.utils.trackref.print_live_refs` function::